somedatapacket/docs.humio.com/content/getting_started/views.md

 ```

 And you would have to do it at the beginning of every single query.
-Instead you can create a specialized views for each service:
+Instead you can create a specialized virtual repository for each service:

 __Virtual Repo: Nginx Logs__